con2/harakka/docs/quick-start.md

 ## Setup initial super_admin user

-You can create the initial super_admin user manually in Supabase UI or via Supabase CLI.
+To manage your admins team you need super_admin user role.
+You can create the initial super_admin role manually in Supabase UI or via Supabase CLI.

 ### Assign a super_admin user

 By default any new user on the first "SIGNED_IN" event is assigned to the "user" role in the "Global" organization.
-To get super_admin rights (manages all users roles), you need to update the user's roles directly in the database.
+To get super_admin rights, you need to update this user's roles directly in the database.
 So, the steps are:

 1. Sign up a new user via the frontend.